Speckto/rbwebhook/README.md

 # Jenkins-Reviewboard "Review bot"
 # Introduction
-This tool is a series of pipelines for allowing reviewboard reviews to to trigger a Jenkins job which builds the changes.
+This tool is a tool of pipelines for allowing reviewboard reviews to to trigger a Jenkins job which builds the changes.

-Intended to be triggered from a reviewboard web-hook, this attempts to filter calls to specific areas of a perforce depot.
+Intended to be triggered from a reviewboard web-hook, this attempts to filter calls to specific areas of a perforce depot triggering a Jenkins job for applicable reviews.

 Where perforce is being used as the source control system, a shelved change will be unshelved, falling back to applying the diff fetched from reviewboard